 - Add 2 tablespoons minced fresh parsley and 1 teaspoon minced onion.

 - Add 3 tablespoons minced celery and 1 teaspoon dried tarragon (or 1 tablespoon of minced fresh tarragon).

 - Before adding the salt and pepper, add 1/3 cup of chopped toasted pecans and 1 teaspoon of Creole or Cajun seasoning.
 Taste and add salt and freshly ground black pepper, as needed.

 How to Quickly Poach Chicken Breasts

-Place 2 to 4 boneless chicken breasts in a saucepan with about 1/2 teaspoon of salt.
+Place 2 to 4 boneless chicken breasts—about 12 ounces for this recipe—in a saucepan with about 1/2 teaspoon of salt.
 Add a bay leaf and a sliced clove of garlic, if desired.
 Cover the chicken with water and bring it to a boil over medium-high heat.
-Reduce the heat to low, cover the pan, and simmer for about 10 minutes, or until the chicken registers at least 165° F (74° C) on an instant-read thermometer.
-Chicken breasts can be dry if overcooked, so start checking right around the 9-minute mark.
+Reduce the heat to low, cover the pan, and simmer for about 8 to 10 minutes, or until the chicken registers at least 165 F on an instant-read thermometer.
+Chicken breasts can be dry if overcooked, so start checking right around the 8-minute mark.

-Remove the chicken and dice.
-Save the broth and refrigerate or freeze it to use for soup or another recipe.
+Remove the chicken from the broth and pat dry with paper towels.
+Dice the chicken when it's cool enough to handle.
+Save the broth and refrigerate or freeze it to use for soup or sauce.